 Christine Bishop is a national expert on financing of post-acute and long-term care, as well as the economics of healthcare labor markets.
 Donald Shepard and colleagues have done pioneering and enduring work in cost-effectiveness analysis, domestically and internationally.
 John Chapman, Moaven Razavi and Chris Sistrom are leaders in developing groundbreaking tools and approaches for transforming substantial aspects of healthcare services.

 IHS staff also covers a range of delivery systems issues, such as Cindy Thomas' work in prescription drug policy and state health reform.
 Given the broad range of work done at IHS, our research spans both quantitative and qualitative techniques.
 Jeff Prottas, for example, is an expert in program implementation and evaluative case studies.
-Grant Ritter, Predipta Seal, and Tim Martin, provide expertise in statistics and econometric methods.
+Grant Ritter and Predipta Seal provide expertise in statistics and econometric methods.
 Palmira Santos spearheads organizational and delivery system reforms aimed at improving quality for vulnerable populations ranging from neonates to the elderly.

 As health care organizations increasingly enter new reimbursement arrangements like global and episode-based payment, Rob Mechanic has led several new studies evaluating how organizations are adapting to these new payment models.